SpaceG/spaceg.github.io/_posts/2015-02-26-virtual-servers-for-start-ups-digital-ocean.markdown

 Last Week we were in search of Virtual Servers for our new Start Up.
 There are many good Host - Providers.
 In the End we decide it for Digital Ocean a (Digital Company from New York City U.S.A.)
-The have good Virtual Servers up for Web Developers etc. Over 400,000 developers have deployed to Digital Ocean Cloud.
+They have good Virtual Servers up for Web Developers etc. Over 400,000 developers have deployed to Digital Ocean Cloud.
 [Digital Oceans](https://www.digitalocean.com/)

 They Say :
 SSD-Only Cloud